drborges/rivers/Readme.md

 evens, err := stream.Apply(filter).Collect()
 ```

-In order to reduce some of the boilerplate, rivers provide a generic implementation of `stream.Transformer` that you can use to implement many use cases: `transformers.Observer`.
+In order to reduce some of the boilerplate, rivers provides a generic implementation of `stream.Transformer` that you can use to implement many use cases: `transformers.Observer`.
 The filter above can be rewritten as:

 ```go
 func NewFilter(fn stream.PredicateFn) stream.Transformer {